Ladder Rules:

 -

-The winning player should enter the score into the app immediately after the match has finished (hopefully within 30 minutes).
-We won't require the loser to formally confirm the result, but if the loser sees a discrepancy, he should resolve it with the winner and one of them should let the ladder coordinator know immediately if a change is needed.
+The winning player should enter the score into the app as soon as possible after the match.
+We won't require the loser to formally confirm the result, but if the loser sees a discrepancy, they should resolve it with the winner and one of them should let the ladder coordinator know immediately if a change is needed.

 -